 The San Antonio - Nueces Coastal Basin is approximately 3,100 square miles, covering all or part of 7 counties.

-The Aransas and Mission Rivers are the major rivers in the watershed, both of which flow to Copano Bay.
+The basin is largely rural, with the dominant industries being crop farming and cattle rearing.
+Rivers and creeks in the basin include: Blanco and Medio Creeks which flow into Mission River, Poesta and Aransas Creeks which flow into Aransas River.
+Chiltipin and Copano Creeks discharge directly into Copano Bay.
+The basin also includes the tributaries of St. Charles Bay.

 The tidal segments of both the Aransas and Mission Rivers are impaired for bacteria for contact recreation.
 Copano Bay is impaired for fecal coliform in oyster waters.
 The Copano Bay Total Maximum Daily Load (TMDL) Project for Bacteria in Oyster-Harvesting Waters was initiated in 2005 by TCEQ, focusing on the bay and the two tidal segments.
-NRA is under contract with the Texas State Soil and Water Conservation Board (TSSWCB) to conduct monitoring throughout the entire watershed to support the TMDL.
-Other project partners include the Coastal Bend Bays and Estuaries Program (CBBEP), Texas General Land Office (TGLO), and the Department of State Health Services (DSHS).